 December is one of the few months I don’t travel for races, but family travel is completely ON the calendar.

 Almost every December we take a trip to see family in California or Texas.
-Our plans are still in flux for 2018, but we’re hoping to make Texas work out!
+Our plans are still in flux for 2019, but even if we stay home, there’s always another trip to plan.

 It’s also the month where spending can get a little, shall we say, out of control.
 Especially when we do add travel to the mix.